jenkens-dev/giving-data-google-books/README.md

 - [ ] Pagination
 - [ ] Expanding the search bar to specify searches like `inauthor:` or `intitle:`
 - [ ] Allow star value in addition to text reviews
+- [ ] Expand reviews to allow inline edits, and show created at or updated at dates

 ## Deployment